 1. Bone broth

-The data: Research in The Journal of Clinical Investigation (2017) suggests glycine helps protect the gut lining and reduce inflammation—exactly what a fasted digestive system needs before handling solid food.
+The data: Research in The Journal of Clinical Investigation (2017) suggests glycine helps protect the gut lining and cut inflammation before you add solid food.

 2. Avocado

-Avocados provide healthy monounsaturated fats and are packed with potassium.
+Half a medium avocado delivers roughly 345 mg of potassium and provides monounsaturated fats that slow gastric emptying.
+Larger avocados can provide more.
 After a fast, your potassium levels may be lower; replenishing them slowly with whole foods helps prevent the electrolyte shifts associated with refeeding syndrome.

 3. Eggs (poached or soft-boiled)